We Need YOUR Vote to Save Lives!

 Brady has been selected to receive a share of a grant from CREDO Mobile.
 This money will fuel our life-saving mission to free America from gun violence, but we need YOUR vote.
 The more public votes we get, the more money we receive.
 Please vote today!

-T. Christian Heyne is the Vice President of Policy at Brady, leading all legislative efforts at the federal and state level.
-Prior to assuming this position, Christian served as the legislative director at the Coalition to Stop Gun Violence.
+T. Christian Heyne is the Chief Programs and Policy Officer at Brady, one of the nation’s oldest gun violence prevention organizations, where he leads all legislative and programmatic efforts at the federal and state levels.
+Prior to assuming this position, Christian served as the legislative director at the Coalition to Stop Gun Violence (CGSV).

-Christian grew up in Thousand Oaks, California.
-He began advocating for stronger gun laws after a man with a history of violence shot his parents on Memorial Day 2005.
+Christian began advocating for stronger gun laws after a man with a history of violence shot his parents on Memorial Day 2005.
 His father survived multiple gunshots, but his mother was killed.
-In the wake of this tragedy, Christian and his Dad started a chapter of the Brady Campaign to Prevent Gun Violence in Ventura County and helped to pass a number of local ordinances, such as a requirement to report lost and stolen handguns.
-Shortly thereafter he started Brady's only collegiate chapter at California State University, Chico.
-In that role in 2007, he helped lobby for AB 1471, which required the implementation of microstamping technology as a crime-solving tool in California.
+In the wake of this tragedy, Christian and his Dad started a Brady chapter in Ventura County, and, shortly thereafter, a collegiate chapter for Brady at California State University, Chico.

 Christian is originally from Thousand Oaks, California.
 After receiving a Legal Studies degree and a Paralegal Certificate from California State University, Chico, Christian moved to Washington, D.C., where he currently resides.